Deep Bayesian Future Fusion for Self-Supervised, High-Resolution, Off-Road Mapping: Our Approach

 \subsection{Deep Bayesian Future Fusion}

-\textbf{Motivation:} A standard deep network trained with a combination of generative losses performs well when the input does not contain significantly varying degrees of noise and / or sparsity.
+\textbf{Motivation:} A standard deep network trained with a combination of generative losses performs well when the input does not contain significantly varying degrees of noise or sparsity.
 However, we empirically find such a setup falls short for our case where such noise is present in the input as a nonlinear function of distance.
-Thus, to make the model explicitly aware of this noise structure, we inscribe a mechanism similar to Bayes filtering \cite{prbook} in this paper.
+Thus, to make the model explicitly aware of this noise structure, we inscribe a mechanism similar to Bayes filtering [5] in this paper.

-\textbf{Preliminary background:} The governing equations underlying the problem of state estimation are given by \cite{prbook}: Here, $\mathbf{x}_t, \; \mathbf{z}_t, \; \mathbf{u}_t$ denote the state representation, measurement, and control actions at time $t$.
+\textbf{Preliminary background:} The governing equations underlying the problem of state estimation are given by \cite{prbook}: Here, $\mathbf{s}_t, \; \mathbf{z}_t, \; \mathbf{a}_t$ denote the state representation, measurement, and control actions at time $t$.
 Moreover, $\omega_t$ and $\nu_t$ are the additive process and measurement noise terms, respectively.
-With the Markovian assumption, the posterior is, therefore, can be expressed as follows: In this equation, the estimation task is factorized into the prediction step (second term) followed by the measurement update (first term).
+With the Markovian assumption, the posterior can be expressed as follows: In this equation, the estimation task is factorized into the prediction step (second term) followed by the measurement update (first term).
 In general, the approximation models act like a MAP estimator \cite{prml-bishop} for the individual factors where we can express them as follows: Here, $\theta, \; \psi$ represent the approximators (e.g. deep learning models) factorizing the underlying joint distribution of $\phi$, and $\chi$ is the composition operator used to combine the factors, i.e. prediction and noisy measurement. \\

-\textbf{Deep Bayesian fusion:} We start with a preliminary observation that the input BEV map of our servicable range ($12m \times 30m$) is somewhat accurate in the first (or left) $12m \times 6m$ regions.
+\textbf{Deep Bayesian fusion:} We start with a preliminary observation that the input BEV map of our servicable range ($30m \times 30m$) is quite accurate approximately in the forward (leftmost) $6m$ region (here, in the figures, left to right indicates forward movement).
 Based on that, we model the factorization in Equation \ref{eq:factor} below.
-Note that we depict the formulation via the standard 2D encoder-decoder architecture here.
-However, our architecture-agnostic formulation is equally applicable to any other network structure.
+We leverage a standard 2D encoder-decoder architecture, though our architecture-agnostic formulation is equally applicable to any other network structure.